-Patriot Prayer member gets 3 days in jail for Portland riot conviction
+Patriot Prayer member gets 3 days jail for riot conviction

-PORTLAND, Ore. — A member of the far-right group Patriot Prayer caught on camera throwing a pepper-spray can and slapping a woman after a protest in Northeast Portland has been sentenced to three days in jail.
+PORTLAND, Ore.
+(AP) — A member of the far-right group Patriot Prayer caught on camera throwing a pepper spray can and slapping a woman after a protest in Northeast Portland has been sentenced to three days in jail.

 Multnomah County Circuit Judge Benjamin Souede on Monday also sentenced 32-year-old Mackenzie Lewis to three years of probation, The Oregonian/OregonLive reported.